Casualty series 37: Format

 Since its debut in 1986, Casualty has maintained a consistent format, which continues into this series.
 The format sees a minimum of one accident occur, which results in patients being admitted to Holby City Hospital's emergency department (ED), where they are treated by the show's regular characters.
 Alongside this, long-running story arcs took place across a series using the show's main cast.
 Following his appointment, Sen decided to alter the format of Casualty with changes taking place from January 2023.
 He removed the accident element of the show and instead had patients arrive at the hospital already injured.
 This move shifted focus to how patients were treated and their lives inside the hospital, rather than how they became injured.
 He said that he wanted to portray how the injury impacts a person's life.
 Sen was conscious that the audience may detach from the show if they are watching an inaccurate reflection of life.

 Upon his appointment, Sen instilled five core values of "heart, wit, adrenaline, authenticity and entertainment" into the show's story team.
 He wanted to lead a focus on creating "Saturday night entertainment drama", drawing from the show's position in the schedule.
 In the show's new format, each series is split into "discrete mini-series" of 12 episodes.
 Each mini-series contains one main story arc running throughout with a handful of smaller stories "weaved in subtly".
-The first mini-series, running between episodes 13 and 25, follows Dylan working on an abuse case.
-The following mini-series, entitled "Welcome to the Warzone", follows four new "fresh-faced" nurses as they join the ED.
+The first mini-series, In Plain Sight, running between episodes 13 and 25, follows Dylan working on an abuse case.
+The following mini-series, entitled Welcome to the Warzone, follows four new "fresh-faced" nurses as they join the ED.
+A time jump of six weeks occurs between the first and second mini-series, designed to enable development of character and story pace.

 The decision to change the show's format stemmed from Sen wanting to adapt against "the level of competition from other channels and the proliferation of content".
 He did not want to exclude a fading audience to please long-term viewers and instead wanted to keep that audience through modernising the brand.
 He wanted to match other dramas in the way stories were told.
 Sen commented, "We may be a 37 year old brand but we aren’t predictable, boring, stale.
 We are exciting and modern."
 Sen wanted the new format to establish "serial drama in terms of hooks and long-term story".
 He felt this format allowed the audience to join into the series at any given point, rather than feeling they are unable to watch at all.
 Discussing the cast, Sen confirmed that the cast would remain consistent throughout the series and would not change regularly.
+However, this has been proven to be a deliberate misleading press statement as there have been nine changes to the cast throughout the series.